Couple says wrong embryos implanted by IVF clinic in "unimaginable mishap"

-A new lawsuit claims a New York couple gave birth to other peoples' children, after a fertility clinic impregnated them with the wrong embryos.
-The couple had been expecting female twins, but instead gave birth to two male babies -- who they then had to give up to their biological parents.
+A recently filed lawsuit claims a New York couple gave birth to other peoples' children, after a fertility clinic impregnated them with the wrong embryos.
+The couple had been expecting female twins, but instead gave birth to two male babies — who they then had to give up to their biological parents.

 The couple alleges CHA Fertility Clinic knew about the embryo mix-up and tried to conceal it.
 On the clinic's website, it claims to have "fulfilled the dreams of tens of thousands of aspiring parents" in more than 22 countries.
 This couple says it shattered theirs.